Alexander Dennis Enviro300: First generation (2001–2008)

 The Enviro300 had not sold as well as the manufacturer had hoped, though sales were not helped by the collapse of TransBus International in 2004.
-First Midland Red purchased 35.
-Arriva purchased at least 40.
-A small number of original style Enviro300s were sold to Stagecoach Group, Cardiff Bus and Bus Éireann.
+The first seven Enviro300s were delivered to Truronian for use on Eden Project shuttle services in 2002.
+First Midland Red were among the biggest customers for the original Enviro300, purchasing 25 new between 2003 and 2005.
+A smaller number of original Enviro300s were also sold to the Stagecoach Group, Cardiff Bus and Bus Éireann.

 The Enviro300 chassis was also able to be fitted with bodywork by other manufacturers, with Courtney Coaches purchasing East Lancs Esteem bodied examples in 2006.
-This was the first time the Enviro300 chassis being constructed with bodywork by another manufacturer.
+This was the first time the Enviro300 chassis was constructed with bodywork by another manufacturer.